-It was time to quiz friends who’d experienced Bali.
-Contemplating Bali as my possible next destination, their unanimous response was “oh, you will love it,” closely followed by, “once you’ve been, you will want to go back.”
+As I was contemplating Bali as my possible next destination, I quizzed my friends who’d travelled there.
+Their unanimous response was “oh, you will love it,” closely followed by, “once you’ve been, you will want to go back.”

 Its not just people I know who are frequenting this place.
-The Australian Bureau of Statistics* show Indonesia as the second most popular destination (behind New Zealand) for short term resident destinations.
+The Australian Bureau of Statistics* indicate Indonesia is the second most popular destination (behind New Zealand) for short term resident destinations.
 (1,012,800 Aussie visitors in 2013/14.)
 That’s a large number of Australians travelling to Indonesia.
-Unfortunately those stats can’t be broken down – but I bet a large portion of those Australians are making a steady pilgrimage to Bali.
+Unfortunately those stats can’t be broken down into exactly where in Indonesia – but I bet a large portion of those Australians are making a steady pilgrimage to Bali.

-Thinking about travelling to Bali, I wanted to know what exactly it is about the place that lures people back year after year.
-Tracy Dobbin, Salon Director of Coorparoo’s aesthetica visits Bali annually.
-I questioned her about it’s allure.
+Wanting to know what exactly it is about the place that lures people back year after year, I approached regular visitor to Bali Tracy Dobbin, Salon Director of Coorparoo’s aesthetica.
+I questioned her about Bali’s allure.

 “Foreigners have discovered the magic of Bali,” she said.
 “Bali, is about a thousand simple experiences and endless natural beauty,” said Tracy.

-Watching her face light up as she discusses her imminent trip, I realise Bali hooks people in.
+Watching her face light up as she reminisces, it’s apparent – Bali hooks people.